contentful/slash-developers/docs/ruby/tutorials/full-stack-getting-started.md

 bundle exec rails s
 ~~~

 Everything is now set up.
-You can view your new data by opening [_http://localhost:3000/contentful_users/1_][11] in your browser
+You can view your new data by opening [_http://localhost:3000/contentful_users/1_][11] in your browser.

 It should look something like this: